tspindler-cms/tetet-vwv/TeTeT VWV/mods/tech/USS Bon Homme Richard CVA-31/README.md

 * The trail marking is suspended in thin air
 * The IFLOLS is not fully operational
 * The AA guns are not working
-* The white landing lights are not fully aligned with the yellow-white marking
-* The wires are not hidden upon trapping
+* The VSN F-4B falls through the deck